siddesh333/testrepo/aws3.md

 - AWS regions to monitor
 - AWS namespaces to monitor (e.g., AWS/SNS, AWS/Lambda, AWS/RDS)
 - Access to this repository https://github.azc.ext.hp.com/onecloud/hpip-devex-apm-tf-datadog/tree/master/hpip-tio
+     (Note : To gain access you must have a team in oncloud org, if not present submit a request to get a team)

 ## 🔄 Integration Workflow